zuiran/thesis_code/ReadMe.txt

 Code for my some papers and also for my master's thesis whose name is "The Research on Discrimination Constraint based Collaborative Representation for Classification".

--- Including： Discriminative Collaborative Neighbor Representation for Classification.
+-- including   Discriminative Collaborative Neighbor Representation for Classification.
                Weighted Discriminative Collaborative Competitive Representation for Classification.
                Discriminative Multi-Dictionary Learning for Classification.